pcanz/pPEGpy/DeveloperKit/README.md

 This directory contains Python code samples for the incremental development of a pPEG parser machine, as explained in [pPEG-machine].

+The parse tree and trace features need to be updated.
+A new parse tree based on arrays of integer index values replaces the original Python array structure.
+A standard ptree can be build from this new internal parse tree.
+The new internal tree can include failed nodes and a dump of the parse tree after a failed parse shows what happened and this replaces the old trace feature described here.

 Each step has a code file that can be run as a Python script

 ####  Step 1:   [Machine-1]